-Provide an assessment of all potential impacts of the project's lighting, during all stages, with particular reference to objectives to be achieved and management methods to be implemented to mitigate or avoid, such as:

-- the visual impact at night - night operations/maintenance and effects of lighting on fauna and residents - the potential impact of increased vehicular traffic - changed habitat conditions for nocturnal fauna and associated impacts.
+- 5.14 Provide an assessment of all potential impacts of the project's lighting, during all stages, with particular reference to objectives to be achieved and management methods to be implemented to mitigate or avoid, such as: - the visual impact at night - night operations/maintenance and effects of lighting on fauna and residents - the potential impact of increased vehicular traffic - changed habitat conditions for nocturnal fauna and associated impacts.

-5.2.2.
 Topography, geology and soils

-Provide maps locating the project in state, regional and local contexts.
+- 5.15 Provide maps locating the project in state, regional and local contexts.
 The topography should be detailed with contours at suitable increments, shown with respect to Australian height datum.
-Include significant features of the landscape and topography, and accompanying comments on the maps.

-Provide a description, map and a series of cross-sections of the geology of the project area relevant to the project components.
+Include significant features of the landscape and topography, and accompanying comments on the maps. - 5.16 Provide a description, map and a series of cross-sections of the geology of the project area relevant to the project components.
 Describe the geological properties that may influence ground stability, occupational health and safety, or the quality of stormwater leaving any area disturbed by the project.
-In locations where the age and type of geology is such that significant fossil specimens may be uncovered during construction/operations, address the potential for significant finds.

-A soil survey of the sites affected by the project must be conducted at a suitable scale, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, stormwater run-off quality, rehabilitation and agricultural productivity of the land.
+In locations where the age and type of geology is such that significant fossil specimens may be uncovered during construction/operations, address the potential for significant finds. - 5.17 A soil survey of the sites affected by the project must be conducted at a suitable scale, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, stormwater runoff quality, rehabilitation and agricultural productivity of the land.
 Provide information on soil stability and suitability for construction of project facilities.
-Soils should be described and mapped at a scale of 1:10 000 in all areas to be disturbed by earthworks and construction activities around the weir sites, including access roads, borrow areas, stockpile areas and camps.

-Describe, map and illustrate soil types and profiles according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain 2009), Guidelines for Surveying Soil and Land Resources (McKenzie et al. 2008) and Australian Soil Classification (Isbell & CSIRO 2002).

-Undertake an appraisal of the depth and quality of useable soil.
+Soils should be described and mapped at a scale of 1:10 000 in all areas to be disturbed by earthworks and construction activities around the weir sites, including access roads, borrow areas, stockpile areas and camps. - 5.18 Describe, map and illustrate soil types and profiles according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain 2009), Guidelines for Surveying Soil and Land Resources (McKenzie et al. 2008) and Australian Soil Classification (Isbell & CSIRO 2002). - 5.19 Undertake an appraisal of the depth and quality of useable soil.
 Assess each soil's agricultural land suitability in accordance with:

-- Guidelines for agricultural land evaluation in Queensland (Department of Primary Industries 1990) - Planning guidelines: the identification of Good Quality Agricultural Land (Department of Primary Industries & Department of Housing, Local Government and Planning 1993) - State Planning Policy 1/92: Development and the Conservation of Agricultural Land (Department of Primary Industries & Department of Housing, Local Government and Planning 1992).
+- Guidelines for agricultural land evaluation in Queensland (Department of Primary Industries 1990) - Planning guidelines: the identification of Good Quality Agricultural Land (Department of Primary Industries & Department of Housing, Local Government and Planning 1993), or - Draft State Planning Policy Guideline: State interest agriculture (Department of State Development, Infrastructure and Planning 2013a) - The State Planning Policy (Department of State Development, Infrastructure and Planning 2013b).